7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 And if you don't already know me...

 Hi, I'm Christa!
-A freelance website copywriter who specializes in writing copy for small business owners and others alike.
+A freelance website copywriter who specializes in writing copy for creatives and small business owners.
 So, if you're looking to grow your business and attract your dream clients (beyond word of mouth and cold pitching) then I’m the copywriting companion you need friend!
 Feel free to visit my website and learn more about me and what I offer.

 Or you can simply check these out as well…